nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        Expected: No task is edited since a task with the same title already exists.
 Error details is shown in the status message.

     5. Test case: `editTask 1`<br>
-       Expected: No Task is edited since compulsory fields are not provided.
+       Expected: No Task is edited since none of the optional fields are provided.
 Error details is shown in the status message.

     6. Other incorrect delete commands to try: `edit`, `editTask 0`, `editTask -1` <br>
        Expected: Similar to previous test case.